Responsibilities & Services

 HR is also responsible for negotiating, administering and interpreting the City’s collective bargaining agreements with the three unions and five bargaining units covering approximately 1,400 employees.

-As well as negotiating and administering collective bargaining agreements, the office provides advice and counsel to management on labor matters, including performance management, progressive discipline, and grievance and dispute resolution procedures.
-The office administers the grievance process, facilitates labor/management meetings between departments and the respective unions, and conducts investigations (including investigating all complaints concerning discrimination and harassment) in a neutral manner, guided by the principles of consistency and fairness and in compliance with all state and federal laws.
-It administers the City’s Drug-Free Workplace Policy, Family Medical Leave Act Policy and reviews requests for accommodations under the Americans with Disabilities Act.
+As well as negotiating and administering collective bargaining agreements, HR provides advice and counsel to management on labor matters, including performance management, progressive discipline, and grievance and dispute resolution procedures.
+HR administers the grievance process, facilitates labor/management meetings between departments and the respective unions, and conducts investigations (including investigating all complaints concerning discrimination and harassment) in a neutral manner, guided by the principles of consistency and fairness and in compliance with all state and federal laws.
+It administers the City’s Drug-Free Workplace policy, Family Medical Leave Act policy, and reviews requests for accommodations under the Americans with Disabilities Act.

 If you feel that you have sustained property damage as a result of something the City did or did not do, complete the claim form.
 Once the claim form has been submitted, an adjuster will investigate your claim and provide you with a written liability determination.
 Liability Claim forms can be obtained from the Risk Management Division @ 954.921.3519.

-All vendors who provide services for the City of Hollywood must have appropriate insurance coverage.
-Insurance protects the City of Hollywood and taxpayers by transferring the risk associated with services and work to a third party.
+All vendors who provide services for the City must have appropriate insurance coverage.
+Insurance protects the City and taxpayers by transferring the risk associated with services and work to a third party.

 The amount of insurance the vendor must carry is determined by the risk involved in the work being performed.
 To help determine how much insurance a vendor is required to carry, please refer to the matrix which is provided for the most common types of work utilized by the City.
 The matrices reflects what general liability, commercial automobile, umbrella and workers’ compensation coverage is needed.
 Some vendors may need additional classes of coverage such as professional liability, garage keepers or liquor liability.

 Contractors and subcontractors matrices are intended to assist in determining how much, what coverage and any special language may be needed on a certificate.
 They may not reflect all types of work. these matrices can be obtained upon request from the Rick Management Division at 954.921.3519.